 Online Payments for lunch fees is available from MySchoolBucks.

 *NOTE: The maximum amount of money that can be added to your child's lunch account is up to $120 per transaction.
 If you'd like to add more than $120, you can do so by doing multiple transactions.
 During the month of August, there is no transaction fee.

 Payments placed before 10:45am are available for use that day's lunch.
 Track Money Balance & View Purchase History for free.
 Apps are available for smartphones.

-All Free and Reduced Lunch applications must be submitted online.
+All Free and Reduced Lunch applications must be submitted online after August 1st for the 2019-20 school year.
 Click here to apply.